 We believe everyone should have a healthy, beautiful smile, even if money is tight.
 We offer multiple payment options to keep dental implants within your budget, including:

-Now that you know more about the process of getting dental implants in Saginaw, you’re probably more excited than ever to start your journey towards a complete, fully functioning smile.
+Now that you know more about the process of getting dental implants in Saginaw, you’re probably more excited than ever to start your journey toward a complete, fully functioning smile.
 However, since the procedure is invasive and requires oral surgery, it’s completely normal to have a few questions about it.
 Luckily, we’re here to help you out.
 At Saginaw Dental, we’ve decided to answer some frequently asked questions about dental implants.
 If you’d prefer to speak with a member of our team, don’t hesitate to reach out and make an appointment!

 Dental implants are considered one of the most permanent solutions for missing teeth.
 In many cases, they last well over 30 years – sometimes even a lifetime!
 Of course, their exact lifespan depends heavily on the patient’s health, oral hygiene, and lifestyle.
 You can help your new smile last as long as possible by taking proper care of your teeth and gums, visiting your dentist every six months, and avoiding bad habits (i.e., smoking, chewing on your fingernails, using your teeth as tools).